Mike77154/Ikemen-Go-plus-Arcade-Jamma-Version/README.md

 And now, Ikemen can be opened double clicking `Ikemen-GO-Plus.exe`

-Warning
+Warning:

 Maybe you can suffer this issue:
-"cc1.exe: sorry, unimplemented: 64-bit mode not compiled in"
+"cc1.exe: sorry, unimplemented: 64-bit mode not compiled in".

 Obviusly I will give you some posible solutions for your issue, so please keep reading.